tyvanzou/spbnet/README.md

 # optional: conda create -n spbtest python=3.10
 # optional: conda activate spbtest
 pip install spbnet
+python ./finetune.py
+python ./predict.py
-python ./main.py
+python ./feat.py
 ```

 The log will be put in the `logs` directory.
-We have provided the expected result in the `logs/hmof/CO2-298-2.5/version_0` direcotry.
+We have provided the expected result in the `logs/CO2-298-2.5/version_0` direcotry.

 After fine-tuned for `30` epochs, the result should look like: